droidconKE/droidconKe2020_web/contributing.md

 3. Make commits of logical units
 4. Write descriptive commit messages and not 2 worded commits.
 5. Run lint checks `npm run lint` and fix all warnings and errors
 6. For all colors and fonts, use provided color classes in `static/css/layout.css`.
-Incase of addition, add the colors to `lights.css` and `darktheme.css` as provided in the design
+In case of addition, add the colors to `lights.css` and `darktheme.css` as provided in the design
+7. Page responsiveness in a priority, *Tailwind CSS* is used in the design

+N/B All the designs will be provide